 - When creating the tally file, include columns to record additional bend information.
 The bend information can be easily updated in the tally for the defined joint ID when creating the bend map. - Set up the Joint mapping screen to provide the extra fields to capture the additional information for the bend.
-This can be configured from the joint mapping Options screen.
+This can be configured from the Options screen.
+See Joint mapping options, page 30.